-There’s a lot of decisions that go into any apartment search.
+There are a lot of decisions that go into any apartment search.
 One-bedroom or studio?
 Condo or co-op?
 Prewar or postwar?
-But one conclusion that many buyers overlook is which floor in an apartment building best suits them?
+But one conclusion many buyers overlook is which floor in an apartment building best suits them?
 In the grand scheme of things, it might seem like an irrelevant question.
 I mean, isn’t one floor as good as another?
 As it turns out, no, it is not, and depending on your priorities, one will be better than the others.
 So, which one is right for you, a higher floor, a middle floor, or a lower floor?

 What Are Your Priorities?What Are Your Priorities?

 Unless you’re Jeff Bezos, you’ll have to make some compromises when home hunting.
 Finding a home that ticks every box in your needs-and-wants list is scarce.
 So, instead of finding the perfect home, focus on those things that are the most important to you.
 Like the following: